baditaflorin/osm-postgis-scripts/README.md

 # osm-postgis-scripts
-Openstreetmap Postgis Script Code Repository For Osmosis Pgsnapshot Schema
+Openstreetmap Postgis Script Repository For Osmosis Pgsnapshot Schema that can be loaded in QGIS